AnthonyAbdo1/Homework-7B/README.md

-# Homework-7B this gave me grey hair
+# Homework-7B this gave me grey hair.
+Checks a Random generated number and then returns the volumn.